- How to Apply for Ethics Approval

 - Remember that throughout the online ethics checklist, you will find help guides .

 If you intend to conduct interviews/focus groups (any other face to face activities with participants), please make sure you attach a Participant Information Sheet (PI Sheet) and Participant Agreement Form (PAF), any recruitment adverts, interview protocol, observation schedules or debrief information sheets to your checklist.
 If you’re conducting a survey, attach a copy of the questions.

 - PI Sheet/PAF templates are available (see templates section), so please make sure you download an up to date version every time you submit a checklist for a new project.
 If you’re seeking an Amendment, you may need to consider whether a revised PI Sheet/PAF is required.

 Gatekeepers.
 If you need to use a gatekeeper to access participants, please confirm who the Gatekeeper is and their involvement.
 The Researcher should obtain a written agreement from the Gatekeeper, which clarifies their role & responsibilities and that they support the research.
 Confirmation needs to be agreed before data collection commences.

 Referral Services.
 If it is explicit in your participant information that you intend to refer participants to third party referral services e.g. the Samaritans, the third party referral service should be informed of the planned research activity before the data collection starts; this is both courteous and professional.
 Confirmation that this will be done should be made clear within the summary boxes when completing the checklist.

 When conducting survey/questionnaires the questionnaire should include a short version of the PI Sheet (preamble) and include brief details about the research you are conducting.
-We’ve provided subheadings as a guide and additional text which should be included as detailed in the Information template.
+We’ve provided subheadings as a guide and additional text which should be included (in blue) as detailed in the Information template.